Giovanni Miani: First Nile expedition (1859–1860)

-Miani was supported by the Eyptian government and the Société de Géographie in his 1859–1860 attempt to locate the source of the Nile.
+Miani was supported by the Egyptian government and the Société de Géographie in his 1859–1860 attempt to locate the source of the Nile.
 Napoleon III provided arms and ammunition.
 Returning to Egypt on 10 May 1859 Miani left Cairo on two boats accompanied by a navy captain in charge of astronomical research, a photographer, a painter and an Arabic-French translator.
 The expedition reached Omdurman, the port of Khartoum, on 20 July 1859.
 There Miani met the Maltese merchant Andrea Debono.
 He made an excursion to Sennar on a government boat between 20 September 1859 and 7 November 1859 with a company that included his wife and son, Debono and four soldiers.

 Miani left Khartoum heading south on 5 December 1859.
 He travelled with Debono's company, of which Samuel Baker wrote, "de Bono's people are the worst of the lot, having utterly destroyed the country."
 The expedition passed the Santa Croce station of Catholic missionaries in the swamps of the Sudd and reached Gondokoro on 24 January 1860, which had been abandoned by Austrian missionaries.

-Miani made an attempt to pass the Makedo falls, then returned to Gondokoro in poor health to recuperate for two months.
+Miani attempted to pass the Makedo Falls, then returned to Gondokoro in poor health to recuperate for two months.
 He then left by land with a company of 100 men, marching at some distance from the right bank of the river for about 200 km.

-In one incident related by Miani the soldiers tried to trade a woman they had captured to the chief of a Madi village in exchange for ivory, and also asked for a bag of grain.
+In one incident related by Miani, the soldiers tried to trade a woman they had captured to the chief of a Madi village in exchange for ivory and also asked for a bag of grain.
 The chief refused and told them to leave.
 A fight broke out and the king was killed, his hands cut off to remove his bracelets, and his dismembered and castrated body paraded on the soldiers' weapons.
 Many villagers fled and others were burned alive after Miani ordered the village to be burned down.
 The soldiers took musical instruments and clothing for Miani's collection.

 Miani reached Galuffi on 26 March 1860, and engraved his name on a large tamarind tree.
 He talked to the local people there, but they did not tell him that the river came from the great lake nearby, and tried to persuade him not to continue.
 In poor health, Miani continued south on 29 March 1860, and reached a latitude of 3°32'N, the closest any European had yet come to the source of the Nile.
 He was sure it was another month's walk away, when in fact it was only 60 mi.

 The local people were hostile, physical conditions were difficult, his escort refused to go further and he had to turn back.

 Miani reached Khartoum on 22 May 1860.

-He made two more trips to hunt elephants and use the profits from sale of ivory to fund his exploration.
+He made two more trips to hunt elephants and used the profits from the sale of ivory to fund his exploration.